kakyoism/kkappkit/README.md

 ![](hello_world/helloworld-popup.png)

-That concludes our GUI mode example.
+That concludes our GUI-mode example.

 Next we'll see about the CLI mode.
 Open your Terminal or Command Prompt and type in: